What separates you from the person working at the Health Food Store?

 Immune/Allergy is the systematic approach to the foundational issues, when applied to the immune/allergy patient, yields consistent successful outcomes.
 You will master the tools for a complete and systematic approach to deal with allergic and immune challenges, including the successful management of candidiasis and dysbiosis.

 Signs and Symptoms offer insight to a better understanding of the root cause of your patients issues.
 Through the Symptom Survey and its 224 questions that make up the questionnaire, you will be able to identify 90% of your patient complaints.
 Depending on the course they can run from an in-depth commentary of clinical insights to a discussion on whole foods and how they support certain areas of consideration.

 Managing & Marketing Your Nutritional Practice will enhance your management skills and guide you in creating a thriving and profitable nutritional practice.
 This session includes a special emphasis on improving patient compliance and on the design of a health maintenance nutritional program.

 By the completion of this program the practitioner should have the tools and knowledge to prove the biochemical similarities throughout the population.
 The human body responds and benefits from certain fundamental nutritional principles, thus enabling the practitioner to identify with a high degree of certainty those foundational issues and root causes.

 Save $650 to $900 on classes materials by enrolling in the 100-hour CCWFN Certification Program.
-The program runs between $1,450 to $2,325 depending on the recommended reading materials and the number of outside credit hours completed.
+The program is $2999 for clinicians and $2499, all previously owned required reading materials will be deducted from the price of the course.
 Click here to apply.

 Jeremy Kaslow, MD, FACP, FACAI – George J. Goodheart DC, DIBAK, FICC